The La Marzocco Linea Micra is La Marzocco made truly domestic for the first time ever!

 Linea Micra vs Linea Mini

 And there are a few differences worth being aware of.
 Perhaps the biggest difference is that the Linea Micra has a smaller footprint and significantly shorter heat-up time.
-So in terms of size, the Linea Micra is about 2/3rds the size of the Mini.
+In terms of size, the Linea Micra is about 2/3rds the size of the Mini.
 This is mainly managed through a clever change in the placement of the boiler in the body of the machine.
 This is significantly appealing for many home brewers who keep the espresso machine on the already small kitchen top.
 It means the Micra can fit in many places where either the Mini couldn’t or would be intrusive.

-Similarly, the Linea Mini took about 20 or so minutes to heat up sufficiently to pull a shot or to use the milk steamer.
+Similarly, the Linea Mini espresso machine took about 20 or so minutes to heat up sufficiently to pull a shot or to use the milk steamer.
 This is fine and indeed fairly short in a commercial setting but it is a long time for a home machine.
 You decide you want a coffee or a guest walks in and then you have to wait a minimum of 20 minutes.
 In comparison, the new Breville Bambino takes 3 seconds to warm up!

-Perhaps the most controversial difference between the Micra and the Mini is in how the temperature is adjusted.
+Perhaps the most controversial difference between the Linea Micra and the Mini is in how the temperature is adjusted.
 In the Linea Mini, the temperature was adjusted by an unsightly but highly practical jog wheel on the side of the machine.
-With the Linea Micra, the temperature can only be changed via the app.
+With the Linea Micra, the temperature can only be changed via the La Marzocco app.
 This has already had some pushback in the specialty coffee community and I wouldn’t be surprised if they changed this in one of the later models.
 While changing the temperature is easy on the app, quite simply many coffee brewers aren’t huge fans of apps, and prefer to do it all on the machine itself.

 Features of the La Marzocco Linea Micra

 As with many recently released espresso machines, the Linea Micra is ‘smart’ with Bluetooth compatibility built into the design and intended use of the machine.
-The app itself is very easy and natural to use and is far better, to be honest than some other coffee apps of the last few years.
+The La Marzocco home app itself is very easy and natural to use and is far better, to be honest than some other coffee apps of the last few years.
 However, as noted many home baristas already have more than enough screens in their lives and prefer to tinker with the machine itself.
-The app can control many functions of the machine but the shot temperature is the only feature that must be done through the app.
+The La Marzocco home app can control many functions of the machine but the shot temperature is the only feature that must be done through the app.

-One of the most notable changes with the Linea Micra is the distinctive-looking portafilter.
+One of the most notable changes with the Linea Micra espresso machine is the distinctive-looking portafilter.
 In other La Marzocco espresso machines, there was a standard double spout portafilter that could be swapped out for a bottomless portafilter if desired.
-In the Micra, there is a new convertible portafilter that can be used as a single, double, or naked.
+In the Linea Micra, there is a new convertible portafilter that can be used as a single, double, or naked.
 Basically, it is a metal bottomless portafilter with black plastic attachments for single and double spouts.

 While it seems that this could break easily, it has been designed so that you can tamp it without pressing on the plastic.
 Similarly, users have noted that the attachments click well into the portafilter and don’t feel loose or flimsy.
+The plastic is actually very high grade.

 Whether you like this or not comes down to preferences.
 If you are a purist who doesn’t want any plastic in your espresso machine then you won’t like this regardless of what I say.
 However, if you are not too bothered then it is actually a rather ingenious idea.

 There are basically two advantages that come from this design decision.
 Firstly, very pragmatically it means that you don’t have to pay extra money to buy an additional bottomless portafilter.
 Virtually everyone who is willing to fork out for a La Marzocco wants to at least try a bottomless portafilter.
 Now that can be done without an additional purchase.
 Even more significantly, the plastic double spout attachment significantly decreases the thermal mass that needs to be heated up for optimal extraction.
-Basically, this design decision is a core (although not the only) reason that the Micra’s heat-up time is significantly shorter than the Mini.
+Basically, this design decision is a core (although not the only) reason that the Linea Micra’s heat-up time is significantly shorter than the Mini.

-The one potential downside is that the Micra cannot pull shots back on back indefinitely the way the Linea Mini could.
+The one potential downside is that the Linea Micra cannot pull shots back on back indefinitely the way the Linea Mini could.
 This again reflects the domestic design of the machine.
-On average, the Micra can pull 5-6 shots before it will need a brief rest to recover temperature.
+On average, the Linea Micra espresso machine can pull 5-6 shots before it will need a brief rest to recover temperature.
 So not a big problem for the average home user, but it does mean that unlike the Mini it is not ideal for even light commercial use.
 However, with a brief rest, it can then easily pump out more shots.

-A significant difference between the Mini and the Micra is that the Micra is far easier to maintain and even replace components if necessary.
-This again is due to the placement of the components in the interior of the machine.
+A significant difference between the Mini and the Micra is that the Linea Micra is far easier to maintain and even replace components if necessary.
+This again is due to the placement of the components in the interior of the espresso machine.
 Basically, access and serviceability are better and easier.

-Similarly, a quick look at the interior of the machine makes it abundantly clear that La Marzocco has not cut corners but has used the same premium components that characterize all of their machines.
+Similarly, a quick look at the interior of the machine makes it abundantly clear that La Marzocco has not cut corners but has used the same premium components that characterize all of their espresso machines.

 The biggest concern for most potential buyers, however, will not be the quality of components or performance but instead the daunting price tag.
 Put simply this is a very expensive prosumer home espresso machine.
 While still cheaper than the single-group Slayer or Eagle, it is very expensive.
 In fact, it seems to be about the price that the Linea Mini was about 2-3 years ago.

 However, I am not overly surprised or bothered by this.
 The simple fact is that it is still a La Marzocco espresso machine.
-It is not a Breville or Rancilio, no it is authentically commercial quality.
+It is not a Breville or Rancilio, no it is authentically commercial machine quality.
 And the price reflects that.

 Who should buy the Linea Micra?